About St. Peters

 The City of St. Peters has a Mayor and eight Aldermen who each serve four-year terms.
 The City of St. Peters as a whole elects the Mayor.
 Aldermen seats are decided in each of four political wards.
 Those ward's voters select two Aldermen to represent them.
 The Mayor chairs Board of Aldermen meetings.
 The Board of Aldermen enacts legislation, and the Mayor votes on bills in the case of a tie.
 A full-time, professional City Administrator works with the direction of the Mayor and Board of Aldermen, and is responsible for the day-to-day operations and management of the City of St. Peters' professional staff.

-CLICK HERE to learn more about the services provided by the City of St. Peters.
+Learn more about the services provided by the City of St. Peters.
 Learn more about the awards compiled for some of these services, as well.
 Our goal at the City of St. Peters is to provide the very best possible service in the most efficient manner.
 Residents have an open line to City government and can contact the Citizen Action Center any time during normal business hours.
 If your call is after normal business hours, you may leave a message on the general voicemail night-line and your call will be returned on the next business day.
-You can also use the e-Resident feature on our website to contact elected officials or file a concern.
+You can also use the e-Resident feature to contact elected officials or file a concern.
 Our policy is to respond to concerns within three business days following the date of the concern being filed.